Table of Contents

 Sinduvara / Nirgundi consists of dried root of Vitex Negundo Linn.
 (Family Verbenaceae).
 It is a large aromatic shrub or sometimes a small tree, up to 4.5 m in height.
 It is common throughout the country ascending to an altitude of 1500 m in the lower Himalayas.It is common in waste places around village, river bank, moist localities and deciduous forests.

 Nirgundi is bitter, pungent and astringent in taste.
 It post digestion effect is pungent.

-Nirgundi balances Vata inside body and gives relief in pain.
-Due to these properties, it is used in treatment of inflammatory condition of joints.
+Nirgundi balances Vata inside the body and gives relief in pain.
+Due to these properties, it is used in the treatment of inflammatory condition of joints.